opentable/otj-pg-embedded/README.md

 The release of 1.0 brings major changes to the innards of this library.
 Previous pre 1.x versions used an embedded tarball.
-This was extemely fast (a major plus), but we switched to a docker based version for these reasons:
+This was extremely fast (a major plus), but we switched to a docker based version for these reasons:

 Advantages